-Professor Martínez’s fellowships include the Fulbright Scholars Fellowship (2012-2013), the ACLS/SSRC/NEH International and Area Studies Fellowship, the Barbara Thom Postdoctoral Fellowship, the Woodrow Wilson National Fellowship Foundation Fellowship for Junior Faculty, the Advancing Scholarship in the Humanities and Sciences Award (USC), and the James H. Zumberge Research and Innovation Individual Faculty Grant (USC).
+Professor Martínez’s fellowships include a Stanford Humanities Center Fellowship (2014-2015), a National Humanities Center Fellowship (2014-2015, declined), a Fulbright Scholars Fellowship (2012-2013), an ACLS/SSRC/NEH International and Area Studies Fellowship, the Barbara Thom Postdoctoral Fellowship, the Woodrow Wilson National Fellowship Foundation Fellowship for Junior Faculty, the Advancing Scholarship in the Humanities and Sciences Award (USC), and the James H. Zumberge Research and Innovation Individual Faculty Grant (USC).

 In 2013 she was awarded a USC Mellon Mentoring Award (for the Faculty to Graduate Students Category)